swiftlang/swift/docs/SIL.rst

 the compiler evolves, so these passes are intended to be simple and predictable.

+- **Mandatory inlining** inlines calls to "transparent" functions.
 - **Memory promotion** is implemented as two optimization phases, the first of which performs capture analysis to promote ``alloc_box`` instructions to ``alloc_stack``, and the second of which promotes non-address-exposed ``alloc_stack`` instructions to SSA registers.
+- **Constant propagation** folds constant expressions and propagates the constant values.
+  If an arithmetic overflow occurs during the constant expression computation, a diagnostic is issued.
 - **Return analysis** verifies that each function returns a value on every code path and doesn't "fall of the end" of its definition, which is an error.
   It also issues an error when a ``noreturn`` function returns.